giniedp/glib/apps/web/src/examples/fx/materials/map-animation/Readme.md

-# Animated texture map
+## Animated Texture Mapping

-The example shows how to animate the diffuse texture map
+How to create a program with animated textures